How to get Bike finance and loans with bad credit

 Expect to pay higher rates if you have poor credit

 Do you want to purchase a new motorbike but you are struggling to find a suitable loan?
 If you have bad credit, then you may struggle to get a motorbike loan from a bank or building society, and you may also have been refused by the lender usually promoted by the motorbike seller.
 This can leave you with few options for raising the loan, and so you may need to do a little more research than others in order to find the perfect loan for your bad credit and your ability to repay the loan.
-You may try by researching companies offering motorbike loans for a range of people who can’t get the standard loan.
+You may try by researching companies offering motorbike loans for a range of people who can’t get the standard loan, including guarantor motorbike finance lenders.

 What sort of people are accepted?